 Negroland by Margo Jefferson

-I read this book for a book club put on by the Women’s Forum.
-At first I was super excited to read it, caught up in fact, that Originals do exist and I could be one of them.
-Adam Grant uses his book to discuss extraordinary individuals and what makes them special.
+I read The Originals by Adam Grant for a book club.
+At first, I was super excited to read it, because Grant uses his book to discuss extraordinary individuals and what makes them special.
 He addresses procrastination as a positive trait using Dr. Martin Luther King Jr. as an example because he waited until the twelfth hour to craft his world-renowned “I Have a Dream” speech (which was actually an improvisation).
 He talked about the dangers of Group Think and the failures and successes of the Women’s Suffrage Movement.
-I was excited to learn about these movers and shakers but about halfway through the book, it all became unbearable; reading case study after case study.
-Great information, but it lost me.
-I put the book down months ago and picked it up again a few weeks back just to force myself to finish this book.
-I am happy I did, and if you’re interested in learning about creative people who changed the world this book might be for you!
+I was excited to learn about these movers and shakers but about halfway through the book, it all became unbearable; reading a case study after case study was great, but after a while, it lost my attention.
+If you’re interested in learning about creative people who changed the world this book might be for you!

 A friend of mine shared with me that one of her goals in 2017 was to protect her energy.
 This means staying away from all of the aforementioned.
 Her goal shook me to my core, I wanted to do the same.
 As someone who is progressively trying to move towards a more positive life, it’s hard when you’re sometimes surrounded by people who don’t want to do the same work in themselves.
 Here’s how I plan to protect my energy in 2017:

 There’s a season for everything and everyone…Let it Go!